marcaube/dotfiles/README.md

 # 3. Copy your public and private SSH keys to ~/.ssh and make sure they're set to 600

 # 4. Clone this repo to ~/.dotfiles
-cd ~; git clone https://github.com/marcaube/dotfiles.git .dotfiles
+cd ~; git clone git@github.com:marcaube/dotfiles.git .dotfiles

 # 5. Run install.sh to start the installation
 cd ~/.dotfiles; sh install.sh; cd -

+# 6. Login with your Apple ID, check iCloud Drive and let it sync for a while

-# 6. Restore preferences
+# 7. Restore preferences
 mackup restore

 # 8. Check that homebrew installations are A1